-The current wave of static site generators comes with an entire ecosystem that makes the movement wider in scope than site-building tools themselves or even just content.
+The current wave of static site generators comes with an entire ecosystem that makes the movement wider in scope than site-building tools and content.
 While there’s a lot of attention surrounding what this means for applications that directly touch the browser, there’s much less thought put into behind-the-scenes reasons on why these new stacks like Contentful + GatsbyJS + Netlify are getting attention and being chosen by development teams.

-Years ago, I worked at Wooga, building game servers for social games—one problematic performance aspect of games is that the state of the game has to be updated very frequently.
-This means game servers are write-heavy beasts that hammer your databases in a way where caching, the technique most often used in lifting database load to cope with high traffic, would not be an option.
+Years ago, I worked at Wooga, building game servers for social games.
+One problematic performance aspect of games is that the state of the game has to be updated very frequently.
+This means that game servers are write-heavy beasts that hammer your databases in a way where caching, the technique most often used in lifting database load to cope with high traffic, would not be an option.

-It was back then when I started reflecting on the implication of choices regarding the position of the runtime.
-By runtime, I mean the process where the code is running—which is with respect to all databases and services that need to be reached in order for actions, that allow you to fulfill the current request, to be performed.
+It was then that I started reflecting on the implication of choices regarding the position of the runtime.
+By runtime, I mean the process where the code is running — which is with respect to all databases and services that need to be reached in order for actions, that allow you to fulfill the current request, to be performed.

 In a nutshell, that project led to the decrease number of interactions with databases by two or three orders of magnitude and achieve sub-millisecond response time improvement by two orders of magnitude compared to previous approach.
 The idea must have also germinated in other brains within the gaming industry, as Microsoft launched Orleans a year later.